-Keywords: edged weapon, kabiani khmali, sword in a skirt, hilt without crossguard, Georgia.
+Keywords: kabiani khmali, sword in the skirt, cavalry sword, Caucasus, Georgia, hilt without a crossguard.